 - By pressing simultaneously for a moment the PREV+NEXT buttons.
 This will insert a 6dB attenuator between the driver and the amplifier's input (the ATT LED will light), so you'll not need to reduce the drive power during tuning.
-Press PREV+NEXT buttons momentarily again to switch the attenuator off the input and to return to the old screen.
-If you use any of PREV or NEXT buttons only, the attenuator would be switched off too, but the information screen would change to respectively previous or next.
+Press the PREV+NEXT buttons momentarily again to switch the attenuator off the input and to return to the previous display.
+If you would use any of the PREV or NEXT buttons only, the attenuator would be switched off, too, but the information screen would change to respectively previous or next;

-- By pressing repeatedly either PREV or NEXT button (whichever is nearest), until you reach the TRI scale.
-This will not insert the attenuator, so you'll have to use less than 20W drive (unless the amplifier is nearly correctly tuned), otherwise the next step would be executed automatically:
+- By pressing successively either the PREV or NEXT button (whichever is nearest), until you reach the TRI scale.
+This will not insert the attenuator, so you should use less than 20W drive (unless the amplifier is almost tuned), otherwise the next step would be executed automatically;

-- By simply applying a normal working (50-60W) drive power, while the amplifier is not yet tuned.

-This will automatically invoke the TRI tuning aid and will insert the input attenuator (the ATT LED will light) after one second.
+- By simply applying a normal drive power (50-60W), while the amplifier is not yet tuned.
+This will automatically invoke the TRI tuning aid and will insert the input attenuator (the ATT LED will light) after one second of transmission.
 The attenuator will be switched off, and the old screen will be returned automatically, after you release the PTT shortly.
-If you have achieved meanwhile a nearly good tuning, the attenuator would not be inserted again.
-If the old screen was the same (TRI, selected manually earlier), you'll then be able to precisely tune the amplifier also at nominal power, without changing drive at all.
+If you have meanwhile achieved a nearly good tuning, the attenuator would not be inserted again.
+If the old screen was the same (TRI, selected manually earlier), you'd then be able to precisely tune the amplifier also at nominal power, without changing drive at all.
 Use this hint to shorten the tuning process duration.